rmm1001/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current_working_directory it wring a script the absolute path name of the current working directory
+A script that switches the current user to the user Betty